 There are also many different types of senior dog foods on the market that are recommended for aging pets.
 Visit our pet food information page to learn more about senior pet food and whether a switch to senior pet food is right for your pet.
 Once you have selected a brand, visit the list of food recalls before buying.
-Here is a list of pet food recalls from the past year.

 The bottom line is, there is no need to get frustrated at meal time when there are viable solutions that can offer much needed mealtime help.